-Can you imagine interviewing someone for a job and saying, "I'm going to look at the heart?"
-What does that mean?
+Can you imagine interviewing someone for a job and saying, "I'm going to look at the heart" and that's it?
+Not, he's got to be organized, or he's got to have leadership skills.
 What's a "right heart" in God's eyes?